Points of Pride

 Nationally recognized academics.
 More than 28,000 students are enrolled, including more than 22,000 undergraduates from 71 countries and 50 states.

 Great value.
-For a fifth consecutive year, UMass Amherst is among the 100 “Best College Values” in public colleges compiled by Kiplinger’s Personal Finance magazine.
+For the eighth consecutive year, UMass Amherst is among the 100 “Best College Values” in public colleges compiled by Kiplinger’s Personal Finance magazine.
 Money magazine ranks us among the nation’s best colleges based on the most bang for the tuition buck.

 Life sciences leader.
-The new Institute for Applied Life Sciences, launched with a $95-million investment from the Massachusetts Life Sciences Center, combines expertise from more than 120 faculty members.
+The Institute for Applied Life Sciences, launched with a $95 million investment from the Massachusetts Life Sciences Center, combines expertise from more than 120 faculty members.

 Artistic hotbed.Our Fine Arts Center brings nationally known theater, music, and dance to campus year-round.
 Six campus galleries exhibit visual arts.
 Student art and performance opportunities abound.